What type to apply for ?

 In the French overseas territories, the rules applicable may vary from those applied in Metropolitan France.
 When applying for a visa, you must carefully specify the destination and details of your flight.

-Short-stay visas are Schengen visas that allow the holder to move freely throughout the 25 countries in the Schengen Area for stays totalling a maximum of 90 days in each period of six months.
+Short-stay visas are Schengen visas that allow the holder to move freely throughout the 25 countries in the Schengen Area for stays totalling a maximum of 90 days in each period of 180 days.
 These visas may be issued for one entry or for multiple entries according to the reasons for your stay.

 This is the type of visa issued for tourism, business travel or family visits ; it is also issued so that you can come to France for a short training course, internship, conference, business meeting or be gainfully employed (in whatever way) for less than 3 months.